Run Integration/E2E Tests

 Overview

-- Deploying your application to a Coherence environment
+- You deploy an application to a Coherence environment.

 Coherence deploy for SERVICE_NAME

-Here's an example of a GitHub Actions workflow that triggers integration tests after a successful deployment to a Coherence service called web
+The following GitHub Actions workflow triggers integration tests after a successful deployment to a Coherence service called web

 name: Staging Integration Tests